cognitedata/cognite-sdk-python/MIGRATION_GUIDE.md

   backwards compatibility, but will be removed in the next major version.
 However, all API methods now return `SequenceRows` instead of `SequenceData`.
 - The attribute `columns` in `Sequence` has been changed from `SequenceType[dict]` to `SequnceColumnList`.
--The class `SequenceRows` in `client.data_classes.transformations.common` has been renamed to `SequenceRowsDestination`.
+- The class `SequenceRows` in `client.data_classes.transformations.common` has been renamed to `SequenceRowsDestination`.
 - Classes `Geometry`, `AssetAggregate`, `AggregateResultItem`, `EndTimeFilter`, `Label`, `LabelFilter`, `ExtractionPipelineContact`, `TimestampRange`, `AggregateResult`, `GeometryFilter`, `GeoLocation`, `RevisionCameraProperties`, `BoundingBox3D` are no longer
   `dict` but classes with attributes matchhng the API.